BCNet: Bronchus Classification via Structure Guided Representation Learning: Conclusion

 \section{Conclusion}

-In this paper we present the BronchusNet, a region and structure prior embedded framework for bronchus segmentation and classification.
-With the tailor-designed adaptive hard region-aware network, the feature representation learning obtains much more accurate bronchus segmentation result.
-Based on the hybrid point-voxel graph based representation learning, we are able to effectively overcome the individual variance for bronchus segment classification.
-Additionally, a novel neighbor consistency-based regularization is proposed to boost the performance.
-We contribute the BRSC benchmark that contains 100 CT scans with pixel-wise masks and segmental-level labels to facilitate future research.
-The experimental results on the BRSC benchmark show that our proposed method significantly outperforms the state-of-the-art methods.
+In this paper, we present the BCNet, a structure-guided learning framework for bronchus classification based on CT imaging data.
+With the simultaneous training of our proposed Point-Voxel GNN at the segment level, the BCNet learns to harvest structure-aware representations for the shared convolutional backbone and hence yields better predictions at the voxel-level branch.
+Besides, we exploit the structure prior with a novel neighborhood consistency regularization to boost the performance.
+We contribute the BronAtlas benchmark that contains 100 CT scans with voxel-wise masks and segment-level labels to facilitate future research.
+The experimental results on the BronAtlas benchmark show that our proposed model significantly exceeds the state-of-the-art methods.